modhtom/QVM/README.md

 ### 1\.
 Multi-Source Backgrounds

 - **AI-Generated Default:** When no background is selected, the application analyzes the meaning of the selected verses and automatically creates a beautiful video slideshow from relevant, high-quality images sourced from Unsplash.

-  > NOTE:Surah themes and verse context are commented out for now will be fully added soon
+  > _Note: Surah themes and verse context are commented out for now will be fully added soon_

 - **Pexels API:** Search for high-quality videos by keywords.
 - **YouTube:** Use any YouTube video as a background OR upload your own.
 - **Custom Images:** Provide a URL to any image OR upload your own.